anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 # Neural-Network-from-Scratch--Hand-written-Digits-classifier
 This is my first Deep Learning project, which is a MNIST hand-written digits classifier.
 The model is implemented completely from scratch WITHOUT using any prebuilt optimization like Tensorflow or Pytorch.
 Tensorflow is imported only to load the MNIST data set.
+The model reaches an accuracy of 95.37% on the training set and 95.08% on the test set.

+This model consists of 2 hidden layers, each with 400 hidden units and 100 hidden units, respectively.
+The layers are fully connected, so this is a standard Neural Network.
+Given the size, this Neural Network is relatively small.
 The weights and biases are initialized by He et. al (2015) initialization.
-This model also uses 2 hidden layers with Adaptive Moment Optimization (Adam) and Drop-out regularization.
+Each parameters is updated by Adaptive Moment Optimization (Adam) after processing each mini-batch.
+To prevent potential overfitting, Drop-out regularization is used, with keep probability in each layer is 0.5 (50%).
+All hidden units use ReLU activation function, while the output layer use softmax activation function.

+* Some hyperparameters which I use during training:

+α = 0.005          : learning rate
+α_decay = 10       : decay rate of learning rate after each epoch
+β1 = 0.8           : used in momentum gradient descent in adam
+β2 = 0.999         : used in adam
+L = [400, 100, 10] : number of hidden layers + output layer
+keep_prob = 0.5    : keep probability after in each hidden layers (do not apply to input and output layer) mini_batch size = 2^8